 Tesla’s Q2 2025 results were disappointing, with revenue down 12% year-on-year to 22.5 billion USD, and net income falling to 1.39 billion USD – the company’s weakest quarterly performance in a decade.
 The primary factor behind the decline was a 17% decrease in automotive sales revenue, totalling 16.66 billion USD.
 Operating profit dropped by 42%, while free cash flow totalled just 146 million USD.
 Overall liquidity also declined, reaching 36.8 billion USD at the end of the quarter.
 Tesla delivered 384,122 vehicles during the period, representing a 14% year-on-year decrease.

-These results underscored the serious challenges faced by Tesla, including slowing global demand for electric vehicles, intensifying competition (particularly from Chinese manufacturers), aggressive price reductions, and the withdrawal of US subsidies – all of which have weighed on margins and profitability.
+Overall, Q2 revealed serious challenges for Tesla, including a decline in global demand for electric vehicles, intensified competition (particularly from Chinese manufacturers), aggressive pricing, and the withdrawal of subsidies in the US.
+Taken together, these factors put pressure on margins and profitability.
 Notably, around 37% of Tesla’s quarterly profit came from the sale of regulatory credits (439 million USD).
 If these are fully phased out under new US policies, Tesla’s profit margin will come under further pressure.
-Additional obstacles include trade barriers and criticism surrounding Elon Musk’s political activity, which has reportedly dented demand in Europe.
+Additional negative factors included trade barriers and Elon Musk’s political activity, which drew criticism and weakened demand in Europe.

-Despite this, Tesla retains several potential growth drivers.
-These include the launch of a fully autonomous robotaxi, which could introduce a subscription-based model and enable the scaling of a robotaxi fleet, and a planned affordable electric vehicle priced at approximately 25,000 USD, which could significantly widen its customer base.
-Growth is also expected in the energy storage and robotics divisions.
+Despite this, Tesla still has several growth drivers.
+One of them is the planned launch of a fully autonomous robotaxi, which could create a new subscription-based model and scalable robotaxi fleet.
+Another is the affordable electric vehicle priced at approximately 25,000 USD, which could significantly expand the customer base.
+The development of energy storage and robotics platforms also promises growth over the next two years.

 For Q3 2025, Tesla did not provide formal guidance for key indicators.
-Elon Musk warned of challenging upcoming quarters due to macroeconomic factors, the end of US incentives, new tariffs on Chinese-made components, and regulatory ambiguity surrounding self-driving systems.
-The company’s CFO also stated that production of the latest affordable model would proceed gradually.
+Elon Musk warned that the upcoming quarters could be challenging, citing macroeconomic headwinds, the expiry of US incentives, new tariffs on Chinese-made components, and regulatory uncertainty in autonomous driving.
+The CFO added that production of the latest affordable model was expected to begin gradually.
 Wall Street analysts forecast Q3 revenue at around 22.2 billion USD, with EPS potentially declining to 0.39 USD, 25% below last year’s result.

 Investor response to the quarterly report was negative – Tesla shares fell by more than 8% following the release.
 Analyst sentiment was mixed: some experts maintained a Buy recommendation with a price target of 500 USD, while others took a more conservative stance, recommending Sell with a target around 115 USD.
 A few of the most pessimistic analysts even forecast a collapse of the company, citing a target of 19 USD per share.
 Based on the P/E ratio, Tesla remains significantly overvalued compared with the sector average, making predictions of a decline in TSLA’s share price appear justified.
 However, it should be noted that a high P/E can also reflect expectations of strong growth – in Tesla’s case, this may be warranted by its technological leadership and scalable developments in autonomous driving, AI, and energy.